SyrianSam/ekinox/README.md

 # ekinox
-Back to the Future glorified calculator application
+Back to the Future themed cashout register